paritytech/substrate-connect/packages/connect/README.md

 );
 ```

-To use a custom substrate chain's name and chainspec:
+To connect to a custom Substrate chain using its name and chainspec:

 ```js
 import { createScClient } from '@substrate/connect';